 Nebraska lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 You can leave Nebraska real estate with a transfer-on-death deed.
 You'll need to prepare a new deed, naming a beneficiary, and then record it with the local land records office.
 The TOD beneficiary doesn't have any rights to the property until after your death.
 Neb.
 Rev. Stat. § 76-3401 and following.

-Nebraska allows transfer-on-death registration of vehicles.
-If you register your vehicle this way, the beneficiary you name will automatically inherit the vehicle after your death.
+Nebraska allows transfer-on-death registration of vehicles and motorboats.
+If you register your vehicle or boat this way, the beneficiary you name will automatically inherit the vehicle or boat after your death.
 No probate court proceeding will be necessary.

 Even if you don't do any planning to avoid probate, your estate may qualify for Nebraska's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Nebraska.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).